Shuffle/Shuffle-docs/docs/API.md

 ```

 ## App Authentication
-App Authentication is a way to store authentication keys in an encrypted fashion, available through using their ID.
+App Authentication is a way to store authentication keys encrypted and safe, available through using their ID.
+You can interact with it through a workflow, an app or the admin panel at /admin?tab=app_auth.
+To use an authentication after it's made, it has to be mapped to an action in a workflow by it's ID.

 ### List App Authentication
 Get a list of all app authentication.
 These are all the authentication currently available to YOUR organization.
 These can be distributed from Parent org to Child org.